-The pandemic and the resulting economic dislocations have had adverse consequences for the business operations of some of our portfolio companies and have adversely affected, and threaten to continue to adversely affect, our operations.
+The pandemic and the resulting economic dislocations have had adverse consequences for the business operations of some of our portfolio companies and have adversely affected, and threaten to continue to adversely affect, our operations, even as certain jurisdictions begin the process of permitting the reopening of businesses and other organizations and easing restrictions on social interactions.
 The operational and financial performance of the portfolio companies in which we make investments depends on future developments, including the duration and spread of the outbreak, and such uncertainty may in turn impact our valuation of the portfolio companies.